-Before starting her own practice, she worked as an OT in a variety of adult & pediatric settings, including inpatient neuro-acute & rehabilitation, NNICU, home health care, geriatrics & early intervention.
-With a special interest in Sensory Integration / Sensory Processing Disorder, Autism Spectrum Disorder, she successfully completed the Sensory Integration Certification Program sponsored by USC/WPS, as well as her Level II HPOT, and will often utilize Hippotherapy (using the horse as a therapy tool) in her treatment strategy.
+Before starting her own practice, she worked as an occupational therapist (OT) in a variety of adult & pediatric settings, including inpatient neuro-acute & rehabilitation, NICU, home health care, geriatrics & early intervention.
+With a special interest in sensory Integration / sensory processing disorder, autism spectrum disorder, she successfully completed the Sensory Integration Certification Program sponsored by USC/WPS, as well as Level II HPOT (Hippotherapy) and will often utilize Hippotherapy (using the horse as a therapy tool) in her treatment strategy.

 Annette is OT licensed in the State of Alaska and Nationally Board Certified in OT.
+She is the owner of Ability Occupational Therapy and has been with the Ability Group since its inception.
 Annette received her Bachelor of Science in OT from the University of North Dakota in 1980, and a Master's of Education degree with an emphasis in Early Childhood Special Education from University of Alaska Anchorage in 2000.
-She has over 30 years experience in treating babies, and children, with a variety of developmental and neurological disabilities.
+She has over 35 years’ experience in treating babies, and children, with a variety of developmental and neurological disabilities.
 Annette has experience with indigenous populations in South Dakota and throughout Alaska.
 She has diverse experience in early intervention, school based setting, and private practice including mentoring and consulting with colleagues within these settings.
 Annette's clinical practice emphasizes parent collaboration thought out the treatment process.

-Annette has special love for treating feeding and eating difficulties.
+Annette has special love for treating motor impairments and feeding and eating difficulties.
+Annette is a Certified in providing the AHA (Assisting Hand Assessment) and the Mini-AHA (Mini-Assisting Hand Assessment).
 She had NDT Basic, Baby NDT Certified, and NDT Advanced Upper Extremity course work, Pediatric IM Certified, Therapeutic Listening trained, has advanced level clinical course work in feeding and eating, praxis, sensory processing, joint mobilization, and Cranio-Sacral level I & II courses.
-Annette was a presenter in 2011 at the Alaska OT conference relating to feeding and eating.
+Annette was presenter in 2011 at the Alaska OT conference relating to feeding and eating.
 Annette has served on the AkOTA Board as Vice-President and President.